Hourly activity goals help you cut back on your stationary time throughout the day.

 Am I reminded about my goal?

-At 10 minutes before the hour, your tracker will vibrate and show a reminder if you haven’t met your hourly activity goal.
+At 10 minutes before the hour, your Fitbit device will vibrate and show a reminder if you haven’t met your hourly activity goal.
 Reminders aren't available for Fitbit Charge, Fitbit Charge HR, Fitbit Flex, Fitbit One, Fitbit Surge, and Fitbit Zip.

 How do I change my goal?

-The number of steps can't be changed, but if your tracker has reminders to move you can adjust the number of hours per day you want to meet the goal.
+The number of steps can't be changed, but if your Fitbit device has reminders to move you can adjust the number of hours per day you want to meet the goal.
 You can choose between five and 14 consecutive hours per day.

 For more information about changing the hours and days you track your hourly activity, see What is a reminder to move?